-What's a pivot?
+What is a pivot?

-Interestingly, however, pivots are not evidence of despair.
-In fact, innovative products often bring markets with them that were initially not known or seen as irrelevant.
-So pivoting can be a tool to discover additional growth - growth you might otherwise have overlooked.
+However, it is important to note that pivots are not a sign of despair.
+In fact, innovative products that tend to divide opinion often involve markets that were not initially known or seen as relevant.
+Thus, pivoting can be a tool to discover additional growth - growth you might otherwise have overlooked.Five well-known companies that have done pivots

 - Wrigley: William Wrigley Jr. stumbled upon the value of chewing gum while giving it away for free.
 Wrigley Jr. moved to Chicago in the 1890s and started working as a soap and baking powder salesman.
 He came up with the idea of offering free chewing gum with his purchases, and chewing gum proved to be more popular than his actual product.
-Today, Juicy Fruit, Doublemint and Spearmint generate billions of dollars in sales.
+Juicy Fruit, Doublemint and Spearmint generate billions of dollars in sales today.
 It is one of the best-known brands in American history.

 - Groupon: Andrew Mason created a website called The Point, a social good fundraising site.
 Initiatives were not to be funded until the promised donations had reached a certain number.
 Mason started Groupon as a side project that applied a similar "Tipping Point" concept to local stores: If enough people committed themselves to an activity, they would activate a discount on it.
-The Groupon project quickly pushed The Point into the background and became the daily deal tycoon we know today.
+The Groupon project quickly pushed The Point into the background and became the daily deal tycoon we all know today.

 - Starbucks: Howard Schultz (current chairman, president and CEO) sold espresso machines and coffee beans in 1971.
 However, many customers only came to try a coffee that tasted better than the usual vending machines - and Schultz used a pivot to his advantage.